Are Your wondering ‘Can I take online domestic violence classes’?

 If you need to complete classes at a “state-approved” or “certified” agency, you most likely need to complete your classes in person.

-Finally, for more information google your city and state or call the court house, your attorney, or your probation department for clarification.
+Finally, for more information google your city and state or call the court house, your attorney, or your probation department.
 As time goes on more and more states are accepting online classes as standards change over time.

 In addition, see also: